Call Monitoring

 1. Bring In Higher Quality Leads

 Listening to sales calls helps marketers create a more detailed customer journey map.
-By hearing what customers like as well as their pain points at different parts of the journey, marketers can develop more relevant content that moves them down the funnel.
+Marketers can develop more relevant content that moves them down the funnel by hearing what customers like and their pain points at different parts of the journey.

 2. Inspire Content Ideas

 Sales calls can reveal insights that inspire better content.
-In fact, Marketers can get a lot out of a single call.
+Marketers can get a lot out of a single call.

 For example, a call where a prospect doesn’t understand the value of your product can better help your marketing team create: